slsa-framework/slsa/docs/attestation-model.md

 Producers of closed source code that is consumed by others might consider the following questions:
--   Is my code produced for third party consumers, backed with contracts?
+-   Is my code produced for the sole purpose of specific third party consumers?
--   Is the primary use case to create trust in our organization or to comply with audits and legal requirements?
+-   Is SLSA's primary use case to create trust in our organization or to comply with audits and legal requirements?

 In these situation, you may not want to make all the details of your